12 Most Dangerous Countries in Asia that are Safer than you think for Travelers

 Danxia Shan Zhangye China Rainbow mountains

-the colorful mountains of Zhangye
+The colorful mountains of Zhangye

 How dangerous is it to travel to China?